 1. The changing face of the workforce

-According to the Hays 2019 US Salary Guide, two thirds of IT employers said they face a moderate to extreme skills shortage.
+According to the Hays 2019 US Salary Guide(link is external), two thirds of IT employers said they face a moderate to extreme skills shortage.
 This is part of a wider business trend — talent is now more vital to competitiveness, and how (and where) people work is now changing fast.
 Hence the rise of distributed working and the gig economy.
 Good employees have a choice, so businesses need to appeal to them if they want to benefit from their skills.

 DevOps helps overcome these challenges in two ways.
 Standardizing on DevOps processes across your entire IT infrastructure, including the database, means that teams can collaborate together successfully, wherever people are located, to deliver error-free code, fast.
 At the same time, DevOps offers the chance for your people to use great tools and to be involved in faster innovation.
 This is a key factor in attracting and retaining talent.